 Perhaps some patience will help.
 Slow down a little.
 Consider the consequences and consider how you might feel if you were the recipient.

 Second chances are valuable but they don’t always wash away what happened first.

-Dennis E. Gilbert is a business consultant, speaker (CSPTM), and culture expert.
+Dennis E. Gilbert is a business consultant, speaker (CSPTM), and corporate trainer.
 He is a five-time author and the founder of Appreciative Strategies, LLC.
 His business focuses on positive human performance improvement solutions through Appreciative Strategies®.
 Reach him through his website at Dennis-Gilbert.com or by calling +1 646.546.5553.